Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.5Location

-Why for a family holiday — Westin Nanea Ocean Villas opened in 2017 on the north end of Ka'anapali (immediately north of Honua Kai) as the Westin-brand timeshare-and-villa-rental property — the newest of the Ka'anapali condo-resort properties.
-Three hundred and ninety villas across the property, the workin…
+Why for a family holiday: Westin Nanea Ocean Villas opened in 2017 on the north end of Ka'anapali (immediately north of Honua Kai) as the Westin-brand timeshare-and-villa-rental property, the newest of the Ka'anapali condo-resort properties.
+Three hundred and ninety villas across the property; full kitchens and the zero-entry pool carry the family setup, and it runs villa-quiet compared with the main Westin down the beach.

 Best room: Three-Bedroom Villa (the multi-generational flagship) or Two-Bedroom Villa for the family-of-six.